 Microphone Inputs.
-Your Studio-series interface is equipped with high-quality microphone preamplifiers for use with all types of microphones.
-The Studio 26c features XMAX-L solid-state microphone preamps that are optimized for bus powering.
-The Studio 68c features XMAX microphone preamps with a Class A input buffer, followed by a dual-servo gain stage.
+Your Studio 24c interface is equipped with high-quality microphone preamplifiers for use with all types of microphones.
+The Studio 24c features XMAX-L solid-state microphone preamps that are optimized for bus powering.

-Every input channel on your Studio-series interface is equipped with combo jacks.
-This convenient connector accepts either a 1/4-inch or an XLR plug.
+Both input channels on your Studio 24c interface are equipped with combo jacks.
+This convenient connector accepts either a 1⁄4-inch or an XLR connector.

-Instrument Inputs.
-The 1⁄4-inch TS connectors on Channels 1 and 2 can be used with passive instruments (guitar, bass, etc.).
-See Input Source Button for more information.
+Instrument / Line-Level Inputs.
+The 1⁄4-inch connectors on Channels 1 and 2 can be used with passive instruments (guitar, bass, etc.) or line-level devices (synthesizers, signal processors, etc.).